Last Updated on February 26, 2021

 - A framework to prove their skillset: certifications

-- Support in leveling up their skillset: understanding new ad formats, better account optimization, etc.
+- Support in improving up their skillset: understanding new ad formats, better account optimization, etc.

 - Business support: training and coaching on pricing, effective consulting, etc.